top of page

 July 1, 2019

-"Drug addiction and alcohol were introduced to me at a very young age.
-I began to make terrible decisions concerning my future and ended up in jail.
-My family was displaced from the West Town area due to gentrification, and I lost interest in furthering my education and couldn't hold down employment.
-I relocated multiple times trying to manage my disease.
-After repeatedly losing everything I owned, my alcoholism and addictions persisted.
-I was in and out of detox and treatment centers, hitting an endless bottom.
-I committed senseless crimes, causing harm to others and myself.
-After getting arrested, I went through St. Anthony's psyche unit, Haymarket, and Salvation Army, eventually arriving at the men's Phoenix House.
+Drugs and alcohol were introduced to me at a very young age, leading to terrible decisions that eventually landed me in jail.
+My family was displaced from the West Town area due to gentrification, and I lost interest in school and couldn’t keep a job.
+I moved around constantly, trying to manage my addiction, but I kept losing everything.
+My alcoholism and drug use continued, leading me in and out of detox and treatment centers and causing harm to myself and others.

 Gregory